 Apologies from Jess Sharp.

-The next event to be held by the fundraising committee is the annual quiz night to be held at the Yokine bowls club on June 23rd.
-The theme is Steampunk Circus.
+The next event to be held by the fundraising committee is the annual quiz night to be held at the Yokine Bowling Club on June 23rd.
+The theme is Coolbinia on the Fringe.

 The events committee had a meeting last week.
-They are going to use Try Booking for ticket sales for the Quiz night.
-David was concerned that no information had been released.
+They are going to use Try Booking for ticket sales for the Quiz Night.
+David was concerned that no information had been released to the community yet regarding the Quiz Night.
 Christine will sound out how far along they are in organizing the event.

 Day on the Green was cancelled due to a lack of ticket sales.
-Anna asked if the committee required extra members to help get events off the ground.
+Anna wondered whether the committee required extra members to help get events off the ground.

-Stella has sold 24 entertainment books so far.
+Stella Ward has sold 24 Entertainment Books so far.
 The books will be going home with students this week.

 Canteen Sub-committee Report and P&L – see attached

-Kylie reported that the canteen is receiving a lot of foreign currency.
+Kylie reported that some parents are paying the canteen for their children’s lunches with foreign currency.
 They are trying to stamp this out.

 The canteen is changing to its winter menu.
 They will not be doing sushi any more, as the canteen does not make any profit from its sale.